Spencer Torkelson Player Props: Tigers vs. Rays

 Spencer Torkelson At The Plate

-- In 38.7% of his games this year, Torkelson has had at least one RBI.
-He's picked up more than one in 10.4% and driven in three or more of his team's runs in four contests.
+- In 41 games this year (38.3%), Torkelson has picked up an RBI, and in 11 of those games (10.3%) he had two or more.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.